reenasheoran/Hide-Data-Footprints/README.md

 1. For my basic model, I split the original data into training set (size: 41908) and test set (size: 2000) only.
 2. For my federated models, I split the original data into 4 parts, Client_1 train data(size: 1000), client_2 training data(size: 1000) and Client_3 training_data (Size: 39908) and test data (size: 2000).
 I intentionally kept Client_3 training data big to have variations close to real-world scenario, as one company could have a large data at its first setup location and less data at its new setup locations.<br>
 ## Project Lifecycle
 In this project, I began with the simple email spam/ham classifier that was created without the use of any standard library such as keras, tensorflow or Pytorch.
 Then, I took the steps as follows:- <br>
-1. I created my first model using a centralized data to check the model accuracy level when the data is at one place.<br>
+1. I created my first model using a centralized data to check the model accuracy level when the data is at one place (refer to Basic.py).<br>
 2. In my second model I simulated a federated learning environment that has multiple data locations.
-The model is trained using the data available on those locations by sending and receiving model updates.<br>
+The model is trained using the data available on those locations by sending and receiving model updates (refer to federated.py).<br>
-3. Then I tried reverse engineering on the model received from one of the client node, through federated learning, to get some idea about the respective client's training data.<br>
+3. Then I tried reverse engineering on the model received from one of the client node, through federated learning, to get some idea about the respective client's training data (refer to Client_data_leak.py).<br>
-4. Finally, I implemented a privacy-preserving federated learning in which model is first encrypted and then send to other node.<br>
+4. Finally, I implemented a privacy-preserving federated learning in which model is first encrypted and then send to other node ( refer to Encrypted_federated.py).<br>
 ## Screen Shots
 # Application
 First, it means in order to participate in the